anooj-shah/JP-Morgan-Code-For-Good-Hackathon/README.md

 Summary
 -	Problem:
-o	list of staff people that is not accessible to everyone o	People don’t tknwo the pollical system o	People get connected to ruse and connected through slack and zoom o	GAMIFICATION! o	You can’t go to the next level if you didn’t do research o	`
+o	list of staff people that is not accessible to everyone o	People don’t know the pollical system o	People get connected to ruse and connected through slack and zoom o	GAMIFICATION! o	You can’t go to the next level if you didn’t do research

 https://developers.google.com/maps/documentation/javascript/adding-a-google-map
 https://www.w3schools.com/bootstrap4/bootstrap_cards.asp